afghanistanyn/pysed/README.rst

 CLI and API utility that parses and transforms text written in Python.

+Pysed is a Python stream editor, is used to perform basic text transformations from a file.
+It reads text, line by line, from a file and replace, insert or print all text or specific area.
+One of the elements of distinction is the use of colors.

 Read more for `Regular Expression Syntax <https://docs.python.org/2/library/re.html>`_

 `[CHANGELOG] <https://github.com/dslackw/pysed/blob/master/CHANGELOG>`_